Goubt/oopCA22/README.md

 Each menu option has its own controls that can manipulate features in each visualations.

 ## The Global Controls
-- Right arrow rotates the menu one slot to the right.
+- "Right arrow" rotates the menu one slot to the right.
-- Left arrow rotates the menu one slow to the left.
+- "Left arrow" rotates the menu one slow to the left.
+- "Space bar" to pause / play the music.
+- "B" to turn on/off background beat brightness.

+## Poison controls
+- Mouse controls direction the poison bubbles move in.
+- "L" to lock/unlock camera.
+With camera locked you can now
+- "K" to move back from the visual.
+- "I" to move in towards the visual.

+## Dare controls
+- "X"
+- "C"
+- "H"
+- "Up Arrow"
+- "Down Arrow"

 # How it works

-# What I am most proud of in the assignment
+# What we are most proud of in the assignment
-Aleksey
+### Aleksey

-Finn
+### Finn

-Yaris
+### Yaris

 # Markdown Tutorial